akkadotnet/akka.net/docs/articles/remoting/transports.md

 Transports are just plumbing for Akka.Remote - they carry out their tasks and keep things simple and performant.

 ## Akka.Remote's Built-in Transports
-Out of the box Akka.NET uses a socket-based transport built on top of the [Helios socket library](http://helios-io.github.io/).
+Out of the box Akka.NET uses a socket-based transport built on top of the [DotNetty](https://github.com/Azure/DotNetty).

 > [!NOTE]
-> Helios supports both TCP and UDP, but currently only TCP support is included within Akka.NET.
+> DotNetty supports both TCP and UDP, but currently only TCP support is included within Akka.NET.
 TCP is what most Akka.Remote and Akka.Cluster users use.

-To enable the Helios TCP transport, we need to add a section for it inside our `remote` section in [HOCON configuration](/concepts/configuration.md):
+To enable the DotNetty TCP transport, we need to add a section for it inside our `remote` section in [HOCON configuration](/articles/concepts/configuration.md):

 ```xml
 akka {